-Scientific studies have shown the importance of calcium/Vitamin D supplements in slowing bone loss.
+Scientific studies have shown the importance of calcium/Vitamin D supplements in slowing and reversing bone loss.
 Recent studies also show the importance of taking Vitamin D along with any calcium supplement.
-A number of manufacturers now include Vitamin D in their products and some prescription drugs include Vitamin D recommendations with their information packs.
+A number of manufacturers now include Vitamin D in their products and some prescription drugs include Vitamin D recommendations in their information packs.

-But the big question for those of us with Osteopenia is: Which of the many calcium supplements on the market is best for bone building?.
-Many manufacturers make big claims for their products.
-This page give you an unbiased review: Is Caltrate Calcium supplement the one?
+But the big question for those of us with Osteopenia or Osteoporosis is: Which of the many calcium supplements on the market is really good for bone building?.
+So many companies make big claims for their products.
+Some of those claims are grounded in science...others seem more marketing 'hype'.
+Where does about Caltrate calcium stand?

-The National Center for Biotechnology Information in the United States published ABSTRACTS (and sometimes the full text) of all scientific studies found in medical academic journals.
-If you want to know what scientists have to say, this is first place to go.
+The National Center for Biotechnology Information in the United States publishes ABSTRACTS (and sometimes the full text) of all scientific studies found in medical journals.
+When I want to know what scientists have to say about a supplement, NCBI is first place I go.

-When I searched NCBI for some scientific studies Clatrate Calcium, I was surprised to find only one article and it was published in the Eur.
+When I searched the NCBI site for scientific studies Caltrate Calcium, I was surprised to find only one article and it was published in the Eur.
 Journal Clinical Nutrition back in 1991.

 The study was authored by researchers at the Division of Clinical Chemistry, Royal Adelaide Hospital, South Australia and its title was “The Effect of three different calcium preparations on urinary calcium and hydroxyproline excretion in postmenopausal osteoporotic women.”.
 The three brands were: Sandocal, Calsup and Caltrate.